Call Girl of Cthulhu (2014)

 This is an early wacky comedy by the director of Melvin and Howard and Something Wild.
 Melba runs a hair salon with her mother.
 But when her landlord clears her out for being three months behind on her rent, she goes on a cross-country crime spree.
 Also along is her pregnant daughter.

-The film stars Cloris Leachman (Phyllis).
+The film stars Cloris Leachman (Young Frankenstein).
 It features Ann Sothern (Private Secretary), Stuart Whitman (Night of the Lepus), Linda Purl (Visiting Hours), Donny Most (Happy Days), and Jim Backus (Gilligan’s Island).

 The film is copyrighted.
 You can find it on sharing sites.
 It is available as a DVD along with The Lady in Red (1979).
 (This is called “Roger Corman’s Cult Classics,” which annoys me.
 There are too many collections with his name where the films included have virtually nothing to do with him.)